STMicroelectronics/BlueSTSDK_Android/README.md

     2. Create a constructor that accepts only the node as a parameter.
 From this constructor call the [super constructor](https://stmicroelectronics-centralLabs.github.io/BlueSTSDK_Android/javadoc/com/st/BlueSTSDK/Feature.html#Feature-java.lang.String-com.st.BlueSTSDK.Node-com.st.BlueSTSDK.Features.Field:A-), passing the feature name and the feature field.
     3. Implement the method [<code> Feature.ExtractResult Feature.extractData(long,byte[],int)</code>](https://stmicroelectronics-centralLabs.github.io/BlueSTSDK_Android/javadoc/com/st/BlueSTSDK/Feature.html#extractData-long-byte:A-int-).
     4. Create a utility static method that extracts the data from the Feature.Sample class
- 2. Before start the scanning register the new feature
+ 2. If you want to use the advertise feature bitmask and our characteristics UUID format, before start the scanning register the new feature:

     ```Java
     // add the feature to the Nucleo device